accellarando/php-barcode-generator/Readme.md

 It creates SVG, PNG, JPG and HTML images, from the most used 1D barcode standards.

 *The codebase is based on the [TCPDF barcode generator](https://github.com/tecnickcom/TCPDF) by Nicola Asuni.
-This code is therefor licensed under LGPLv3.*
+This code is therefore licensed under LGPLv3.*

 ## No support for...
 We do not support any 2D barcodes, like QR codes.
 We also only generate the 'bars' part of a barcode.
 If you want text of the code below the barcode, you could add it later to the output of this package.